jasmins11/Private-School-Oracle/README.md

 # Private School

-The **Private School** project is an information management system designed for a chain of educational institutions, realized in Oracle.
-It aims to streamline and automate the administrative processes of private schools, enabling efficient management of data on students, teachers, courses, and other resources.
+The **Private School** project is an Oracle-based information management system created for a chain of educational institutions.
+Its primary goal is to streamline and automate the administrative processes of private schools, allowing for efficient management of data pertaining to students, teachers, courses, and other educational resources.

 ## Key Features